[ Printer Friendly Version ] [ Report Abuse ]

-“Then I salute you, good ma’am,” and he mimes a little bow.
+“Then I salute you, good madam,” and he mimes a little bow.
 “How’d you swing it though?
 That was some pretty impressive and long-lasting magic.”

 “No!
 Anything but death at your hands- you’d probably steal the pants right off me and put them up in your dorm.”

 “Only a little garden snake on one pair,” he replies, winking at me again, and then turning red again as he laughs at himself.
 How have I met the only boy in the world who makes winking look funny and charming instead of awkward and creepy?
 “And of course, I’m not sure if eagle wings that actually fly are your thing when it comes to pants, but I might have a pair or two of those.”